-For example, There has to be an non-contingent basis.
+For example, there has to be a non-contingent basis.
 No, there doesn’t; the cosmos doesn’t have to make sense.
-It’s only our insecure neediness that says it must.
-Maybe the cosmos is inexplicable and always changing?
+The cosmos may be inexplicable and constantly changing.

 Why is it necessary to have an explanation?
 Why does it matter that we have an answer for everything?
-It points to self-absorption, where feeling matter more than facts.
-Accepting the cosmos doesn’t have an explanation in no way undermined abut the ability to reason, to search for truth in our lives, to work, love and play.
+It points to self-absorption, where feelings matter more than facts.
+Accepting the cosmos doesn’t have an explanation and in no way undermines our ability to reason and search for truth in our lives.

-The belief is there has to an Atomos, an uncuttable basis to existence mirrors materialistic attitude towards the cosmos.
-It’s proposing a bedrock/foundation (a Hypostasis) to existence that makes everything else up.
-Reality has to be made of something.
+The belief that there has to be an Atomos, an uncuttable basis to existence, mirrors a materialistic attitude towards the cosmos.
+It’s proposing a bedrock/foundation (Hypostasis) to existence that makes everything else up.
+Reality has to be made of ‘something’.

 But where is the evidence?
 It seems more a claim from values or tradition than anything else.
 There doesn’t have to be a non-contingent foundation to reality.
 That’s a claim made by Western philosophy and religious tradition.